dingedrice/Contacts/README.md

 ### Methods

 - `getNumContacts(self)`: Returns the number of contacts.
 - `getContact(self, index)`: Returns the contact at the specified index.
 - `getAtom1Array(self)`: Returns a copy of the array of the first atom indices.
 - `getAtom2Array(self)`: Returns a copy of the array of the second atom indices.
 - `getDistanceArray(self)`: Returns a copy of the array of distances.
 - `rescaledDistances(self, scale)`: Returns the distances rescaled by the specified scale.
 - `getIndices(self)`: Returns all the atom index pairs (N x 2).
 - `toArray(self)`: Returns an array of atom index pairs and distances (N x 3).
 - `addContacts(self, atom1, atom2, distance)`: Adds contacts to the arrays.
 - `removeContacts(self, index)`: Removes contacts at the specified index.
 - `setContacts(self, index, atom1, atom2, distance)`: Sets the contacts at the specified index.

 ## The `ContactsOnuchic` class

 The `ContactsOnuchic` class is derived from the `Contacts` class and stores the native contact information from structure based models.
 Further information is available for the definition of native contacts in a biomolecule ([J. Phys.
 Chem.
-B 2012, 116 (29), 8692–8702](https://doi.org/10.1021/jp300852d)) and the structure based model ([SMOG 2: A Versatile Software Package for Generating Structure-Based Models.
-PLoS Comput Biol 2016, 12 (3), e1004794](https://doi.org/10.1371/journal.pcbi.1004794) and [Protein Science 2022, 31 (1), 158–172](https://doi.org/10.1002/pro.4209)).
+B 2012, 116 (29), 8692–8702](https://doi.org/10.1021/jp300852d)) and the structure based model ([PLoS Comput Biol 2016, 12 (3), e1004794](https://doi.org/10.1371/journal.pcbi.1004794) and [Protein Science 2022, 31 (1), 158–172](https://doi.org/10.1002/pro.4209)).

 The class provides methods to load contacts from OpenMM forces or files.